 Legacy Family Tree Webinars Annual Membership - These webinars by authorities in the field are available on demand with an annual subscription.
 Whether your genealogist wants to learn about emerging DNA technology for genealogy or migration patterns across the U.S., this gift has something for everyone.
 Webinars come with a downloadable syllabus.
 Gift cards are also available and can be used toward an annual subscription or individual webinars.
 Because of its broad topic range, this is a top pick for any genealogist.

-Newspapers.com Subscription - For $45 you can give the gift of historical newspaper archives for a full year.
+Newspapers.com Subscription - For under $50 you can give the gift of historical newspaper archives for six months (Basic option).
 (It's a good idea to try to find out if the particular areas useful to your genealogist are covered by the newspapers in the repository, as they vary from service to service.)

 Print and Frame a Historical Map - Genealogists love maps, and they especially love maps with meaning.
 A historical map from a time period when their ancestor lived in a specific locale is a wonderful gift.
 Many historical maps can be found online and downloaded for free.
 Copy shops can print the files in high quality in a variety of sizes for framing.
 One of my favorite wall decorations is the framed 1845 New Orleans map pictured above because my ancestors were living there during that time period.
 I had it printed at FedEx and framed with an inexpensive craft store frame for under $50.
 Dave Rumsey's site is a good place to look for maps to download.